-Damon Hayhow: How to Train for Maximum Muscle GrowthPOSTED ON Oct 25, 2019
+Damon Hayhow: How to Train for Maximum Muscle GrowthUPDATED ON Jul 12, 2022

 Let’s look once more at Damon Hayhow, founder of Recomp HQ, Australia’s premier body recomposition coaching and dieting facility.
 As an expert on strength and physique training with a host of successful clients and athletes following his advice, I thought it would be worth delving into his views on what makes good training for maximum muscle growth.